Temple University logo

 School of Social Work

-Part of the College of Public Health, it offers full-time, part-time, and online programs.
+Part of the College of Public Health, this school offers comprehensive full-time, part-time, and online programs for social work education.

 Leadership